lejoaoconte/Machine-Learning-Nanodegree-Udacity-Capstone-Project/Report.md

 ### Improvement

+First of all, maybe the algorithm could be more clean, maybe, and just maybe, if we drop some layers the model does not will decrease the accuracy and the code stay more clean.

+But this is not important for the problem, to solve the problem of accuracy, which is very high, but can be better, we can add any preprocessing in the images, even before import the images with the imageDataGenerator, we can add some datas with the keras API or preprocessing with the openCV APIs or others in other libraries, helping in the accuracy and decrease the overfitting for on type of data.

+In general, I believe that add more layers in the model will not help improve the accuracy, but maybe adjusting some parameters, like learning rate, and other, the model could be better, in the general.

+To finish, it's a good model, further because the accuracy it's very high to the second fitting.

 <!--In this section, you will need to provide discussion as to how one aspect of the implementation you designed could be improved.
 As an example, consider ways your implementation can be made more general, and what would need to be modified.
 You do not need to make this improvement, but the potential solutions resulting from these changes are considered and compared/contrasted to your current solution.
 Questions to ask yourself when writing this section:
 - _Are there further improvements that could be made on the algorithms or techniques you used in this project?_